sahilashra/AI-Trading-Agent/README.md

 # AI Trading Agent

+**This is an experimental project.
+Trading in financial markets involves substantial risk.
+You are solely responsible for any financial decisions and potential losses.
+It is highly recommended to run this agent in a paper trading environment before deploying it with real capital.**

 This is a sophisticated, AI-powered swing trading agent designed to operate on the Indian stock market (NSE).
 It uses Google's Gemini for its core trading decisions and is integrated with the Zerodha Kite API for live data and trade execution.
-The agent is fully controllable via a Telegram bot and is built with a focus on reliability and risk management.
+The agent is fully controllable via a Telegram bot and is built with a focus on reliability, transparency, and advanced risk management.

+## Core Trading Strategy

+The agent employs a multi-layered swing trading strategy designed to identify and act on high-probability momentum-based opportunities.

+1.  **Dynamic Universe Creation**: At the start of each cycle, the agent scans a broad market index (e.g., NIFTY 100) and filters for highly liquid stocks based on price and average volume.
+This ensures it always works with a relevant and tradable set of stocks.
+2.  **Opportunity Identification**: It screens the dynamic universe for stocks that are in a long-term uptrend (price > 50-day SMA) but are currently experiencing a short-term pullback (RSI < 55).
+3.  **AI-Powered Analysis**: Each high-potential opportunity is sent to Google's Gemini model for a final decision.
+The AI is given strict rules and must return a structured JSON response containing a `decision`, a `confidence` score (1-10), and `reasoning`.
+The agent will only act on high-confidence signals.
+4.  **Intelligent Exit Conditions**:
+    - **Volatility-Adjusted Trailing Stop-Loss**: This is the primary risk management tool.
+The stop-loss is not a fixed percentage but is dynamically calculated using the **Average True Range (ATR)**.
+This adapts the stop-loss to each stock's unique volatility, preventing premature exits in choppy stocks while protecting capital in stable ones.
+    - **Confirmation-Based Take-Profit**: To avoid selling too early in a strong uptrend, the agent requires two conditions to be met before taking profit: the stock must be overbought (RSI > 70) **and** the price must show weakness by closing below its 5-day EMA.
+    - **Minimum Holding Period**: To prevent over-trading on market noise, the agent will not close a position for profit until it has been held for a configurable number of days (default is 3).

-## Features
+## Key Features

-- **Intelligent Trading Strategy:**
-  - **Momentum Pullback Screener:** Identifies high-potential opportunities by finding stocks in a strong, long-term uptrend that have recently experienced a short-term price dip.
-  - **AI-Powered Analysis:** Leverages Google's Gemini model to analyze technical indicators and news sentiment to make focused buy/sell/hold decisions based on the pullback strategy.
-  - **Market Trend Filter:** Protects capital by disabling new purchases during a market downtrend (based on the Nifty 50's 200-day SMA).
 - **Advanced Risk Management:**
-  - **Pre-Trade Safety Checks:** Before placing any order, the agent verifies that there is sufficient cash and that the trade will not exceed a user-defined percentage of the total portfolio.
+  - **ATR-Based Trailing Stop-Loss**: Dynamically adjusts the stop-loss based on market volatility.
-  - **Volatility-Adjusted Position Sizing:** Calculates trade size based on a stock's volatility (ATR) to ensure consistent risk on every trade.
+  - **Risk-Based Position Sizing**: Calculates position size based on a fixed percentage of portfolio risk, not just available cash.
-  - **Dynamic Profit-Taking:** Monitors the RSI of holdings to sell positions when they become overbought, aiming to secure profits near the peak.
-  - **Trailing Stop-Loss:** Protects profits by automatically raising the stop-loss as a stock's price increases.
+  - **Capital Allocation Limits**: Prevents over-concentration by limiting the percentage of capital that can be allocated to a single trade.
 - **High Reliability & Resilience:**
-  - **Circuit Breaker:** Automatically halts API calls to the broker if the service is down, preventing the agent from spamming a failing service and allowing it to recover gracefully.
+  - **Circuit Breaker:** Automatically halts API calls to the broker if the service is down, preventing errors and allowing for graceful recovery.
-  - **Graceful Shutdown:** Shuts down cleanly on `Ctrl+C` or system signals, ensuring all operations are completed and no data is corrupted.
+  - **Graceful Shutdown & Startup:** Shuts down cleanly on `Ctrl+C` and is resilient to corrupted state files, recreating them if necessary.
-  - **Automated Retry Mechanism:** Automatically retries failed API calls, making the agent resilient to temporary network glitches.
+  - **Automated Retry Mechanism:** Automatically retries failed API calls, making the agent robust against temporary network issues.
-  - **Order Execution Monitoring (Live Mode):** Tracks the status of every order and only updates the portfolio once the broker confirms it is fully 'COMPLETE'.
-  - **Daily Data Cache:** Caches historical data to improve performance and reduce API calls, with an intelligent invalidation system that clears the cache at the start of each new trading day.
-- **Full Telegram Control:**
+- **Full Transparency & Control:**
+  - **Detailed Cycle Reports**: At the end of each cycle, the agent sends a detailed summary to Telegram, reporting not just the trades it made, but also the positions it held and the opportunities it skipped (and why).
+  - **Comprehensive Logging**: Every action, decision, and error is logged to `tradelog.csv` and `logs/trading_agent.log` for complete auditability.
-  - `/start` & `/stop`: Remotely start and stop the agent's trading activity.
+  - **Full Telegram Control**: Remotely start, stop, and monitor the agent from anywhere.
-  - `/status`: Get an instant, on-demand summary of your portfolio.
-  - `/health`: Receive a comprehensive, real-time diagnostic report of the agent's status, including API connectivity, memory usage, and circuit breaker state.
-  - `/performance`: Receive a detailed performance report with key metrics.
-  - `/trades <query>`: Query the trade history.
-- **State Persistence & Reconciliation:**
-  - Remembers its portfolio, watchlist, and pending orders across restarts.
-  - Automatically syncs its internal state with your actual Kite holdings at startup.

 ## Setup and Installation